Major research fellowships promote student equity in higher education

 “In this project, I am excited to be working with students with disability, and the higher education staff who support them, to deepen our knowledge and understanding about what works, and what doesn’t.”

-Dr Janine Delahunty’s Fellowship, entitled ‘You going to uni?’: Exploring how regional young people navigate into and through higher education, will provide evidence-based resources and principles to improve regional student retention.
+Dr Janine Delahunty’s Fellowship, entitled ‘You going to uni?’: Exploring how regional people navigate into and through higher education, will provide evidence-based resources and principles to improve regional student retention.

 “The focus of my Equity Fellowship will be on the higher-than-average attrition of regional students from university,” Dr Delahunty said.